FlogFr/Poseidon/README.rst

 =====================================================

-Poseidon is a library (not an ORM) for running SQL query against PostgreSQL, and returning custom datatypes (e.g. your User datatype, or Token…).
+Poseidon is a library (not an ORM) for running SQL query against PostgreSQL, and returning custom datatypes (e.g. your User datatype, or Token…), thanks to the GHC Generics of Haskell.

 It is extensible, which means you can add mapping of custom PostgreSQL value to your custom Haskell datatype in a easy and pluggable way (without hacking into